 Just as regular library content is presented as a”hub” on the home screen, your recently accessed playlists are now quickly accessible from the home screen.
 This is great for getting back to your “Marvel Movies” playlist or for that “On the move” music playlist that has just the right music to motivate your run.

 The Recently Added areas let you see what content you’ve added of different types and provides quick access to that content.
 You can see recent additions for movies, music, photos, home videos, or television.
 For television content, it will even be intelligently stacked for you so that if you add an entire season of content, you’ll just get a single “season” entry displayed rather than a dozen individual episode entries, for instance.

 Videos added to your Watch Later queue via the Plex It! bookmarklet or your personal Watch Later email address will appear on the home screen for easy access.

 If a Plex friend recommends online content to you from a supported website, it will show up here.

-Each Discover screen is specially crafted to the type of content you are viewing.
+The Hubs are located on the Home screen and in each Library screen.
+They are specially crafted to the type of content you are viewing and helps you discover (or rediscover) the media in your libraries.
 Be it movies by a particular director, most played music in the month of June, TV Shows from a genre, or photos taken this year, these dynamic displays help you find interesting content.

-The following are some examples of the kinds of "hubs" that you might find on the Discover screens.
+The following are some examples of the kinds of discovery “hubs” that you might find in the library screens.
 This is not an exhaustive list, and is meant to give you an idea about the variety of ways you might explore your content.

 - Recently Released Movies